What Is a Gateway Drug?

 Is Alcohol a Gateway Drug?

+A 2023 U.S. study of young adults found that initiating alcohol (alongside tobacco and other substances) raised the hazard of starting cannabis use later.
+Alcohol is considered a gateway drug because it is one of the substances whose early use is tied to later use of harder or additional substances.
 According to the National Institute of Health, individuals in the 18 to 24 age bracket exhibit a higher likelihood of experiencing a simultaneous alcohol use disorder and other drug use disorder compared to their older counterparts.

 What Are Other Gateway Drug Examples?

-• Tobacco
+1. Tobacco

-• Marijuana
+2. Marijuana

 Numerous studies have suggested a correlation between early initiation of tobacco use and an increased likelihood of encountering subsequent challenges related to substance use and abuse.
 This association extends to various substances such as alcohol, marijuana, cocaine, heroin, and others.
 The research implies that individuals who begin tobacco use at a young age may face a higher risk of engaging in the use and potential abuse of other substances later in life.

 Studies on humans indicate a noteworthy genetic influence on drug abuse, particularly among individuals engaged in the misuse of multiple substances.
 This connection is evident in those who abuse more than one substance, suggesting that specific genetic factors may play a role in altering neural pathways in the brain.
 These factors contribute to the formulation of the gateway hypothesis.
 Researchers exploring drug abuse have noted various environmental and personal elements linked to poly-substance abuse.
-The gateway hypothesis posits that the interplay between genetic factors and life experiences can create conditions conducive to the development of the gateway theory.
+The gateway hypothesis posits that the interplay between genetic factors and life experiences can create conditions conducive to the development of the gateway drug theory.

 There is evidence to suggest that certain drugs may impact the brain's reward system, making individuals more susceptible to trying other substances to achieve a similar or heightened effect.
 This neurobiological aspect supports the idea of a progression in substance use.